erkandem/vue3-crud-manual/README.md

 ### v-for Directive

-The v- for directive is the way to create for loops.
+The v- for directive is the way to create for-loops in Vue.
-This can e.g. be used to populate an unordered list with a dynamic amount of list elements
+This can e.g. be used to populate an unordered list with a dynamic amount of list elements.

 ```JS
 <ul>